lowply/coffee/README.md

 Facebook /
 Twitter

-Once you get your coffee, buy some sandwiches at [the bakery in front of the cafe](https://tabelog.com/tokyo/A1317/A131706/13030788/), bring it to [Setagaya Park](https://goo.gl/maps/WyzwsFZZ3a72) and enjoy them.
-Then for lunch or dinner, I strongly recommend [Sun Kee](https://tabelog.com/tokyo/A1317/A131705/13007076/) for Hong Kong foods or [Fungo](https://tabelog.com/tokyo/A1317/A131706/13008406/) for humbergers.
+Once you get your coffee, buy some sandwiches at [the bakery in front of the cafe](https://tabelog.com/tokyo/A1317/A131706/13030788/), bring them to [Setagaya Park](https://goo.gl/maps/WyzwsFZZ3a72) and enjoy!
+Then for lunch or dinner, I recommend [Sun Kee](https://tabelog.com/tokyo/A1317/A131705/13007076/) for Hong Kong food or [Fungo](https://tabelog.com/tokyo/A1317/A131706/13008406/) for humbergers.
 Both are in this area.

 It's a small place with few seats, so not suitable for work.